DeathPoison/mpad/README.md

 Just a little Markdown-Editor created to write my Daily-Reports at work.
 Used Electron and VueJS to create this little Application.

-Tested on various Ubuntu/Debian based Systems, but any other with be fine!
+Tested on various Ubuntu/Debian based Systems, but any other will be fine!
 I bundled Packages for the following distributions ( OS_ARCH ):

 - darwin-x64